astrum-mechanica/asmek-templates/README.md

 > **Warning:**
 >
-> These template overrides are specially tailored for the alliance Get Off My Lawn [LAWN].
+> These template overrides are specially tailored for the corp Astrum Mechanica [ASMEK].
 > They override templates of apps we use, to adjust the look or add/augment functionality.
 >
 > Templates may depend on the existence of certain apps, both public and private, in order to function properly.